playwright-community/jest-playwright/README.md

 **Note**:

-- You can also specify browser with `BROWSER` environment variable.
+- You can also specify browser with the `BROWSER` environment variable.
 You should do it only if you are using the whole playwright package.
 - You can specify device with `DEVICE` environment variable.

 ## Put in debug mode